ULHPC/ulhpc-docs/docs/software/cae/fds.md

 ## Available versions of FDS in ULHPC
 To check available versions of FDS at ULHPC type `module spider abaqus`.

+??? info [ULHPC Software/Modules Environment](ulhpc-docs/docs/environment
+     /modules.md)
+     For the user's convenience, we are maintaining the old version and new version of each software that are available at the ULHPC.
+To work with different software sets and how to load them to your environment is clearly explained in [Modules](ulhpc-docs/docs/environment
+     /modules.md).
+For example, if your module path is set to deprecated modules `export MODULEPATH=$DEPRECATED_MODULEPATH` then
-The following versions of FDS are available in ULHPC:
+     the following versions of FDS are available in ULHPC:

 ```shell
 # Available versions
 phys/FDS/6.7.1-intel-2018a